-When you’re thinking about “all the directories,” tools like SEMRush Listing Management, Get Listed from Moz, and Yext help businesses monitor and manage business listings.
+When you’re thinking about “all the directories,” tools like SEMRush Listing Management, and Yext help businesses monitor and manage business listings.
 Search for help with managing directory listings, and you’ll find a slew of tools.

 In addition to submitting good data to directories, you’ll want to seek out the bad data and correct it.
 Make sure you clean up or delete bad data from the internet.

 You need to check your position on the SERPs.
 This NAP consistency is a really critical local search ranking factor.
 Having mismatched NAP out there on trusted places is a really big negative ranking factor.
 These tools can help manage all of that.

 But before you go crazy hiring a directory listing specialist on your staff, start with the basics.
 Each time I get pitched by a freelancer or a SaaS, I go back to what works.
 I ask myself, which sites send the most traffic?
 Which listings matter?
 Is it the phone book?
 Is it Yelp?

 I’ve found over the years that the best place to start is with your Google My Business listing.
 When you search for a business or brand and you see that handy box on the side, that’s what Google calls a “Knowledge Graph.”
 It’s a block that’s generated from company details listed on Google’s business platform, Google My Business.

 This is the online portal many businesses see as the key to local search.
 Google My Business gives you tools to showcase your company’s information, engage with customers and gain helpful insights on how users are interacting with your Knowledge Graph.